Smith v Fonterra Co-operative Group Ltd: Court of Appeal

 every person in New Zealand — indeed, in the world — is (to varying degrees) both responsible for causing the relevant harm, and the victim of that harm.

 Supreme Court

-The Supreme Court, overturning the Court of Appeal and High Court, held that Smith had standing to pursue the defendants for damage to his property from climate change at trial, and held that there would be no strike out of the various tort actions.
+In February 2024, the Supreme Court ruled that Smith had the right to proceed with the case, and ruled that it would be reinstated, overturning the Court of Appeal and High Court.
+The ruling held that Smith had standing to pursue the defendants for damage to his property from climate change at trial, and held that there would be no strike-out of the various tort actions.
 It ruled that the claim of public nuisance would not be struck out, and that given the essential element of causation was provable, it was correct to also not strike out the claims in private nuisance and negligence.